ludus-leonis/FreeBeeGee/docs/INSTALL.md

 # Setup

 This document is part of the [FreeBeeGee documentation](DOCS.md).
-It covers the installation of FreeBeeGee.
+It covers the basic installation of FreeBeeGee.

+See the [Troubleshooting](troubleshooting.md) instructions for additional help.

 ## Requirements